MarkD833/RCBUS-68xxx/README.md

 ![](./images/RCBus68000.JPG)

+There are no programable logic devices (PALs, GALs, CPLDs etc) in my design.
+The only programmable devices are the 2 EEPROMs.

 The initial design uses only the RCBus-40 pin connection and has a "private" connector between the 68000 board and the ROM/RAM board.
 This connector carries D8..D15, A17..A23, /AS, /UDS, /LDS, R/W, /DTACK & /RCBUS_DTACK as well as bunch of unassigned pins for use if needed during testing.
 However, I should have used a connector with longer pins.
 When the 2 boards are mated together, they are about 5mm closer together than the spacing of the SC701 backplane connectors which causes them to lean towards eachother.

 The RCBus specification doesn't specifically mention the 68000 in the backplane signal assignments table so there may be a bit of wiggle room on the pins used.
 I will detail the RCBus 80-pin signal assignments once I have something more concrete - most likely once the next iteration of the boards gets produced as I will remove the private connector between the 68000 and the ROM/RAM board.